 For most businesses in 2026, AI agents are the better investment for new automation projects.
 RPA still makes sense for very specific, unchanging, high-volume screen-based tasks.
 But the future of business automation is AI agents, not RPA.

 Companies that invested heavily in RPA (2015-2023) are now migrating to AI agents.
 Understanding the difference prevents investing in technology that is being superseded.
-AI agents handle 10x more use cases with less maintenance.
+AI agents handle a far wider range of use cases with less maintenance.

 Investing in RPA for tasks that require judgment or handling of exceptions